ManhTrinhNguyen/Kubernetes-CKA-/README.md

 The Work Nodes expose services for external access on **port 30000 to 32767**

 The **ETCD Server** listens on port **2379** .
 Also need an additional port **2380** open so the **ETCD Client** can communicate with each other as well (In case multiple Master Node)

+## Pod-Networking

+There is Network that connect the **Nodes** together .
+But there is also another layer of Networking that is crucial to the Cluster functioning **Pod Networking**

+**K8s Requirment** :

+- To get its own unique UP address .
+And that every Pod should be able to reach every other Pod within **the same node** using that IP address

+- And every Pod should be able to reach every **other Pod on the Other Nodes**

+**How to implement?**

+Let's say we have 3 Nodes Cluster

+The Nodes are part of an **External Network 192.168.1.x**